FarronF/limerick-council-meetings/meetings/2022/10/24-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th September 2022.md

 And Resolved:

-“That the draft Minutes, as circulated, be taken as read and adopted and signed.--- 2
+“That the draft Minutes, as circulated, be taken as read and adopted and signed.
+---
+2

 **2.Disposal of Land**